Approved Use for JELMYTO

 - Swelling and narrowing of the tube that carries urine from the kidney to the bladder (ureteric obstruction).
 If you develop swelling and narrowing, and to protect your kidney from damage, your healthcare provider may recommend the placement of a small plastic tube (stent) in the ureter to help the kidney drain.
 Tell your healthcare provider right away if you develop side pain or fever during treatment with JELMYTO.

 - Bone marrow problems.
 JELMYTO can affect your bone marrow and can cause a decrease in your white blood cell, red blood cell, and platelet counts.
 Your healthcare provider will do blood tests prior to each treatment to check your blood cell counts during treatment with JELMYTO.
 Your healthcare provider may need to temporarily or permanently stop JELMYTO if you develop bone marrow problems during treatment with JELMYTO.

-The most common side effects of JELMYTO include: side pain, urinary tract infection, blood in your urine, kidney problems, tiredness, nausea, stomach pain, trouble with urination, vomiting, low red blood cell count, frequent urination, itching, chills, and fever.
+The most common side effects of JELMYTO include: urinary tract infection, blood in your urine, side pain, nausea, trouble with urination, kidney problems, vomiting, tiredness, stomach (abdomen) pain.